 Building a Brand Online — From Zero to Recognition

-A brand is not a logo and colors — it's the promise you make to customers and the experience you deliver.
+A brand is not a logo and colors — it's the promise you make to customers and the experience you actually deliver.
 A strong online brand lowers customer acquisition costs, allows for higher prices, and builds loyalty.
-Building one is a process, not a project.
+Building one is a process spread across months, not a project you "finish."

 Why Brand Matters — Hard Data